Diving in Key Largo

 40′ to 135′

-This is the largest artificial reef in the world and is home to incredible marine life.
-Speigel Grove is a wreck not to be missed!
-A 510’ vessel that sits upright in 130 feet of water, this wreck requires at least six dives to circumnavigate her once and is only for experienced divers – not to be explored alone!
-A good site to discover on a guided dive with an experienced instructor.
+This is one of the largest artificial reefs in the world and is home to incredible marine life.
+The Spiegel Grove is a wreck that should not be missed!
+This 510-foot vessel sits upright in 130 feet of water and requires at least six dives to fully explore.
+It is intended for experienced divers only and should not be explored alone.
+It is recommended to discover this site through a guided dive with an experienced instructor.

 Dive Tips & Etiquette